project-gemmi/gemmi/docs/mol.rst

 Gemmi aims to read all flavors of PDB files that are in common use in macromolecular crystallography and related fields.
-We support the following extensions:
+We support the following extensions (by default):

 * two-character chain IDs (columns 21 and 22),
 * segment ID (columns 73-76) from PDB v2,